 During periods of changing diesel fuel prices, the fuel surcharge and associated direct diesel fuel costs also vary by different degrees.
 Depending upon the rates of these changes and the impact on costs in other fuel- and energy-related areas, operating margins could be impacted.
 Fuel prices have fluctuated significantly in recent years.
 Whether fuel prices fluctuate or remain constant, operating results may be adversely affected if competitive pressures limit our ability to recover fuel surcharges.
-Throughout the first quarter of 2018, the fuel surcharge mechanism generally continued to have market acceptance among customers; however, certain nonstandard pricing arrangements have limited the amount of fuel surcharge recovered.
-The negative impact on operating margins of capped fuel surcharge recovered through the fuel surcharge mechanism on certain accounts.
+Throughout the second quarter of 2018, the fuel surcharge mechanism generally continued to have market acceptance among customers; however, certain nonstandard pricing arrangements have limited the amount of fuel surcharge recovered.
+The negative impact on operating margins of capped fuel surcharge recovered through the fuel prices remain above the maximum levels recovered through the fuel surcharge mechanism on certain accounts.
 In periods of declining fuel prices, fuel surcharge percentages also decrease, which negatively impacts the total billed revenue per hundredweight measure and, consequently, revenues, and the revenue decline may be disproportionate to our fuel costs.

-The year-over-year Asset-Based revenue comparison for the three months ended March 31, 2018 was impacted by higher fuel surcharge revenue due to an increase in the nominal fuel surcharge rate, while total fuel costs were also higher.
+The year-over-year Asset-Based revenue comparison for the three and six months ended June 30, 2018 was impacted by higher fuel surcharge revenue due to an increase in the nominal fuel surcharge rate, while total fuel costs were also higher.
 The segment's operating results will continue to be impacted by further changes in fuel prices and the related fuel surcharges.